DutchAzureMeetup/Serveless-Computing/Lab/README.md

 7. Click **Develop** to return to the code editor.
 Replace the code shown in the code editor with the following statements:

     ```
+    // You can add NuGet packages to the function by adding dependencies
+    // in the project.json file.
+Some often-used assemblies are special
+    // cased however, and may be referenced by simplename syntax:
     #r "Microsoft.WindowsAzure.Storage"
     #r "Newtonsoft.Json"